 Each year the Utah State legislature enacts hundreds of new laws.
 Each year the Utah Code grows thicker and thicker, and that doesn't include all the bylaws and regulations adopted by Utah administrative agencies, like the Department of Occupational and Professional Licensing (DOPL).
-Certainly not all, but many legislators spend too much time trying to enact laws that serve mainly to pad their resumes and give them bragging rights after the legislative session ends.
-The net result being: Utahans suffer under an ever-increasing amount of laws too extensive for anyone but attorneys to sort out and we have the fifth highest tax burden in the country to fund the legislature's whims.
+Not all, but many legislators spend too much time trying to enact laws that serve mainly to pad their resumes and give them bragging rights after the legislative session ends (many of which they don't even fund).
+The net result being: Utahans suffer under an ever-increasing amount of laws too extensive for anyone but attorneys to sort out and we have the sixth highest tax burden in the country to fund the legislature's whims.
 Utah has largely squandered billion dollar surpluses.
 Recently, entirely pointless laws and regulations were enacted across all levels of Utah's government and its agencies, from making criminals of people whose hot-tubs are hotter than 104 degrees to paying for a soccer stadium that - if past attendance serves as a guide - only the Huntsmans and Tom Cruise will attend.

 I will be signing two pledges: the first will be from the Utah Coalition on Immigration Reform which asks candidates to commit to reforming Utah's immigration laws.
 The second is Grover Norquist's and American for Tax Payer's no new tax pledge.